-For the study of convergence properties of the above series, one needs to compute the energy-corrections $E_{k}(g)$ to arbitrary order $`k'$.
-However, since the above series is {\it not} a power series expansion in $g$, we resort to the well-known [109] \textit{recipe} of introducing an auxiliary, {\it dummy} parameter denoted as $\eta$, for generating a power series in this parameter (chosen real) and project out the $`k'$-th order correction, $E_{k}(g)$ by the following procedure: consider an associated-Hamiltonian (AH), $\bar{H}$ given by
+For the study of convergence properties of the above series, one needs to compute the energy corrections $E_{k}(g)$ to arbitrary order $k'$.
+However, since the above series is {\it not} a power series expansion in $g$, we resort to the well-known [109] \textit{recipe} of introducing an auxiliary, {\it dummy} parameter denoted as $\eta$, for generating a power series in this parameter (chosen real) and project out the $k'$-th order correction, $E_{k}(g)$ by the following procedure: consider an associated Hamiltonian (ASH), $\bar{H}$ given by

 and the corresponding eigenvalue equation:

 such that $\bar{E}(\eta,g)$ can be expanded as a {\it formal} power series in $\eta$ as follows: